The Accountants’ Guide to Fishing By David Smith from Smithink on Jan 8, 2024

 Are you fishing in the right place and at the right time?

 You can have all the right gear but if you don’t find the right spot and fish at the right time it can all be a fruitless exercise, except of course for the joy of quiet contemplation.

 Knowing which clients to target is a critical piece of the puzzle.
 Not all will be interested in additional services.
 Consider as well when you should approach clients.
-What are peak times in their business when they will be too busy to consider additional ways you may be able to assist them.
-What life events may be occurring for your client that will trigger the need for particular additional services.
+What are peak times in their business when they will be too busy to consider additional ways you may be able to assist them?
+What life events may be occurring for your client that will trigger the need for particular additional services?
 Tracking these life events are positioning services that will assist clients in meeting these new challenges can be a highly business development strategy.

 Are you using berley to attract the fish?

 Getting more fish hovering around the boat will obviously increase one’s chances of a catch.
 It’s the same in your firm.
 Having more people aware of your services or using low cost add on services to compliance is a good way to build trust and show that you can do more than be a tax and accounting compliance accountant.
-How are you getting more people hovering about our boat.
+How are you getting more people hovering about your boat?
 Newsletters, seminars, speaking engagements, social media and more are all critical pieces of practice berley.

-SMSF can often be a good place to start in offering a low cost add-on service by offering a free review of the fund – this will lead to discussions around retirement planning, succession, estate planning etc. But starting with offering a simple low cost service you can open the door to bigger opportunities.
+SMSF can often be a good place to start in offering a low cost add-on service by offering a free review of the fund – this will lead to discussions around retirement planning, succession, estate planning etc. But by starting with offering a simple low cost service you can open the door to bigger opportunities.

 So as you’re getting some time off before 2024 starts its frenetic place, consider what might be your fishing plan for 2024.